 SCLS Headquarters continues to remain closed and most staff are working remotely.
 The reopening date will be evaluated when conditions change and when local health department regulations allow.
+SCLS is located in Dane County and is subject to its health regulations. https://publichealthmdc.com/coronavirus.
 The current SCLS Forward Dane Re-Opening Plan is available here.

-- SCLS headquarters staff are meeting remotely every Monday morning at 9:30 am.
+- SCLS headquarters staff are meeting virtually the second and fourth Monday of each month at 9:30 am.

-- All SCLS meetings will still occur just via remote technology.
+- All SCLS meetings will still occur and use remote technology.

 The best way to contact a SCLS staff member is by email.
-If you need a phone call, just email us and we will call back or set up a time to talk.
+If you need a phone call, just email us and we will call back or set up a time to talk (an alternate system is currently being tested).
 The exception is Technology and Help Desk support.
 See the "SCLS Help Desk Support" dropdown below for Help Desk contact information.